-A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
-This review of Deribit consists of four parts: general information, fees, deposit methods and security.
+A crypto exchange guide must provide reviews of all of the top crypto exchanges out there, so that you can find the right one for you.
+This review of Deribit consists of four parts: general info, fees, deposit methods and security.

 Deribit Derivatives Exchange is – as you might expect from its name – a derivatives exchange.
 It is based in the Netherlands and launched in 2016.
 Netherlands, the home of Gouda cheese and tulips, is also the home of many cryptocurrency exchanges.
 There are too many to mention them all here, but the list includes LiteBit.eu, Bitonic and Bitrush.